petrelharp/coaltheory/outline.md

 Outline
 =======

-1. Pedigrees, allele frequencies, and lineages
+1. Pedigrees and inheritance, and statistics of the realized ARG
-  * recombination, segregation, and mutation
+  * background: recombination, segregation, and mutation
+  * the ARG: embedding of recombination into the pedigree
+  * single-site statistics
+    + heterozygosity
+    + Fst
+    + coalescent time distribution
+    + site frequency spectrum
+  * multiple-site statistics
+    + linkage disequilibrium
+    + haplotype blocks
+2. Population models of pedigrees and lineages
+  * Moran models
+    + haploid
+    + diploid
-  * Moran and Cannings models
+  * Cannings models
-    * including general, nonhomogeneous
-    * as generating a pedigree
+  * Lambda coalescents
+3. Expected values under population models
+  * allele frequencies
-  * forwards and reverse processes
+    + forwards and reverse processes
-  * limiting, continuous process
+    + limiting, continuous process
-2. Single-locus theory
+  * single-site statistics
-  * Heterozygosity and LD and "effective population size"
+    + heterozygosity and LD and "effective population size"
-  * Ewens sampling/site frequency spectrum from mean time in tree
+    + Ewens sampling/site frequency spectrum from mean time in tree
   * distinction between population distribution and (annealed) expectation
-3. Recombination, and blocks
+4. Recombination, and blocks
-  * embedding of recombination into the pedigree (ancestral recombination graph)
   * decomposition of a sampled set into minimal collection of IBD blocks
   * distribution of age of MRCA of a site is the size-biased version of age of MRCA of a block
-  * mean block length spectrum a function of coalescent tiem distribution
+  * mean block length spectrum a function of coalescent time distribution
-4. Junctions and multiply shared blocks
+5. Junctions and multiply shared blocks
   * junctions are inherited as Mendelian alleles
   * expected number of genome-wide k-way shared recent blocks
   * parallel to rare variants
-5. Bulk coalescent theory
+6. Bulk coalescent theory
   * law of large numbers for lineages
   * single-lineage relationship to many lineages
   * distribution of longest shared block